shubhamanand148/CSV_CRUD/Readme.md

     3. Run: ng serve

 It will read the CSV file and fetch the data saved in CSV file and show on the Webpage.
+If the file is already not created, it will create a new users.csv file.

 # The CSV file has 5 columns:
 1. First Name